 Grade MCQ exams with a webcam

-Eyegrade (http://www.eyegrade.org/) uses a webcam to grade multiple choice question exams.
+Eyegrade uses a webcam to grade multiple choice question (MCQ) exams.
 Needing just a cheap low-end webcam, it aims to be a low-cost and portable solution available to everyone, on the contrary to other solutions based on scanners.

 The main features of Eyegrade are:

-- Grading the exams: By using a webcam, the graphical user interface of Eyegrade allows you to grade your exams.
+Grading exams: Using a webcam, the graphical user interface of Eyegrade allows you to scan and grade your students' exams.
 Eyegrade is able to recognize not only the answers to the questions, but also the identity of the student by using its hand-written digit recognition module.
-The whole process is supervised by the user in order to detect and fix any potential error of the image recognition system.
+The whole process is supervised by you so that you can detect and fix any potential error of the image recognition system.

-- Typesetting the exams: Although you can create your exams with other tools, Eyegrade integrates an utility to creating MCQ exams.
+Typesetting exams: Although you can create your exams with other tools, Eyegrade integrates an utility to creating MCQ exams.
 It is able to create your exams in PDF format.
 Eyegrade can automatically build several versions of the exam by reordering questions and choices within questions.
 The LaTeX document preparation system must be installed in your system in order to use this feature.

 For more information about Eyegrade you can visit: